sergenes/EasyListView/README.md

 [ ![Download](https://api.bintray.com/packages/sergenes/maven/easylistview/images/download.svg) ](https://bintray.com/sergenes/maven/easylistview/_latestVersion)

 # EasyListView
-With EasyListView you don't have to implement your own Adapter, every time, when you need to show a simple list.
+With EasyListView you don't have to implement your own Adapter every time, when you need to show a simple list.

 ## How to use with Gradle